Essential Barn Safety and Liability Signage for Horse Owners

 All riders (or guardians) must sign a release form before riding

-Emergency Information Card
+Emergency Contact Information Cards

 This one isn’t liability related but it’s just as important.
 We keep an emergency information card in our tack space next to the riding helmets (which is also where the first aid kit is).
 It includes key information that can be helpful to emergency services in, well, an emergency.